 - 1. From the Altiris Deployment Solution GUI, click File→Import/Export→Import Jobs.
 The "Import Job" window opens. - 2.
 Make sure that the Import to Job Folder check box is not selected; then, click Browse.
-The "Open" window opens. - Navigate to the C:\AltirisPath\Altiris\eXpress\Deployment Server\sgdeploy\sgtk\altiris directory, where AltirisPath is the path to where the Altiris Deployment Solution is installed. - 4.
+The "Open" window opens. - Navigate to the \AltirisPath\Altiris\eXpress\Deployment Server\sgdeploy\sgtk\altiris directory, where AltirisPath is the path to where the Altiris Deployment Solution is installed. - 4.
 Select the Altiris-format binary file, ServerGuideToolkit-AltirisDSForWindows.bin; then, click Open. - 5.
 Click OK to complete the import process.

-Note: The Altiris Deployment Solution for Windows prompts the user to specify an account under which to run the Altiris server service.
+Note: The Altiris Deployment Solution for Windows prompts you to specify an account under which to run the Altiris server service.
 If this account has an empty password, the Altiris Agent for Linux installation might fail.

 The ServerGuide Scripting Toolkit sample jobs have the following structure, within the Altiris Deployment Solution GUI.
-A plus (+) character indicates a folder, while a minus (-) character indicates a script.
+A plus (+) sign indicates a folder, and a minus (-) sign indicates a script.

-- + IBM ServerGuide Scripting Toolkit
+- + ServerGuide Toolkit IBM BladeCenter / xSeries Support

 - + Hardware Configuration Events

+- Capture RAID configuration

+- Configure RAID

+- Deploy RAID configuration

 - Get RAID information

-- Configure RAID

-- Server Disposal

-- Server Disposal with RAID
+- Server Disposal and reset RAID

-- + Imaging Events

-- Capture Linux image

-- Capture Windows image